vstoykov/django-magic-translation/README.rst

 django-magic-translation
 ========================

-Another application that try to make django translatable to different langues easier.
+Another application that try to make django translatable to different languages easier.

 When this application is imported then it will attach a handler to class_prepared signal.
 Then handler mark models as translatable